rks101/eglinux/README.md

 Note: Why should you consider MemAvailable from 2014 onward?
 [Check this patch](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773) and [post 1](https://stackoverflow.com/questions/30869297/difference-between-memfree-and-memavailable) and [post 2](https://superuser.com/questions/980820/what-is-the-difference-between-memfree-and-memavailable-in-proc-meminfo).
 To maintain the flow, continue reading.

-Note:- It is good to learn about [types of RAM](https://www.techtarget.com/searchstorage/definition/DIMM), such as earlier SIMM, and DIMM, bufferred memory, Load Reduced or LR-DIMM (with iMB to isolate data and address), Small Outline or SO-DIMM (compact form factor for recent laptops/tablets), etc. A post on [which one to use](https://www.dasher.com/server-memory-rdimm-vs-lrdimm-and-when-to-use-them/) and [difference](https://www.faceofit.com/rdimm-vs-irdimm-vs-udimms/) can be helpful.
+Note:- It is good to learn about [types of RAM](https://www.techtarget.com/searchstorage/definition/DIMM), such as earlier SIMM, and DIMM, buffered memory, Load-Reduced or LR-DIMM (with iMB to isolate data and address), Small Outline or SO-DIMM (compact form factor for recent laptops/tablets), etc. A post on [which one to use](https://www.dasher.com/server-memory-rdimm-vs-lrdimm-and-when-to-use-them/) and [difference](https://www.faceofit.com/rdimm-vs-irdimm-vs-udimms/) can be helpful.
 To maintain the flow, continue reading.

 ----

 ## Process Memory Layout
 This one is my favorite topic in OS lab.
-Helps to visualise virtual memory, process layout, proc interface, and shared libs/objects.
+It helps to visualize virtual memory, process layout, proc interface, and shared libs/objects.

 Can I see the memory layout and the stack of a process?
 See my [presentation]() with more details.
 To see all files related to a process with PID = $$